 Given that organisations invest significant amounts of time and money in developing high potential team members into good leaders, and providing them with challenging assignments, accurate identification is essential.

-The Korn Ferry Potential solution assessment is a comprehensive, online self-assessment that measures 18 qualities that are strong indicators of leadership potential, that fall into six key areas:
+The Korn Ferry Leadership Potential assessment is a comprehensive, online self-assessment that measures 18 qualities that are strong indicators of leadership potential, that fall into six key areas:

 - Leadership Traits: The building blocks of who we are.